michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 * **Generate & save plots:** Generates basic visualizations comparing annotation counts and compound classes.
 * **PubChem standardization:** Highly recommended.
 Standardizes names to PubChem entries to reduce redundancy across different tools.
 * **Sublevel prioritizations:** Enable if using the detailed Level 1/2 subclass matching from the provided MZmine batch.
+* **MSNovelist:** Turned off by default.
+Enable if used MSNovelist module in SIRIUS.

 ---